rowanc1/blog/birs2016-intro.md

 ## Relevance, Importance, Timeliness

-Although each subdiscipline (e.g. flow modelling vs electromagnetic simulation) invokes many of the same concepts and numerical pieces for solving simulation and inverse problems, the approaches developed and applied are not easily shared.
+Although each sub-discipline (e.g. flow modeling vs electromagnetic simulation) invokes many of the same concepts and numerical pieces for solving simulation and inverse problems, the approaches developed and applied are not easily shared.
 This is due to differing terminology, organization of the methodology, and software implementations.
 These disconnects are especially apparent in software implementations.
 Software is often developed for specific outcomes, and the components, which are generic and could be shared by others, are deeply embedded and not easily transferred to other applications.
-This lack of transportability and interoperability severely hinders the advancement of geophysical applications since geoscientists in different sub-groups often find themselves having to develop a complete software solution from scratch prior to investigating their scientific questions of interest.
+This lack of transportability and interoperability severely hinders the advancement of geophysical applications since geoscientists in different subgroups often find themselves having to develop a complete software solution from scratch prior to investigating their scientific questions of interest.
 Much greater efficiency, and higher quality outcomes, could be achieved if geophysicists had a common framework to guide their approach and had access to software that performed many of the routine operations.
 Geoscientists would therefore be able to concentrate upon the higher-level scientific problem and on developing components that are specific to the problem at hand.

 ## What we are proposing